kubernetes-sigs/cluster-api/docs/book/src/introduction.md

 * How can I automate cluster lifecycle management, including things like upgrades and cluster deletion?
 * How can I scale these processes to manage any number of clusters?

-SIG Cluster Lifecycle began the Cluster API project as a way to address these gaps.
-By building declarative, Kubernetes-style APIs, Cluster API enables an automated way to manage cluster creation, configuration and management.
-Like kubeadm, it offers a best-practice foundation for other tools to build on.
+SIG Cluster Lifecycle began the Cluster API project as a way to address these gaps by building declarative, Kubernetes-style APIs, that automate cluster creation, configuration, and management.
+Using this model, Cluster API can also be extended to support any infrastructure provider (AWS, GCE, vSphere, etc.) or bootstrap provider (kubeadm is default) you need.
+See the growing list of [available providers](/reference/providers.html).

 {{#include ../../scope-and-objectives.md:Goals}}